The best parts about a career in physiotherapy

 In this video hospital physio Rory Barlow talks about the roles of physiotherapists in a hospital:

 There are career pathways in the public health system, as well as opportunities in the Australian Defence Force.
+The Australian Physiotherapy Association has provided an outlook on what it thinks public physiotherapy services will look like in Australia in 2025.
 Some private practitioners are also expanding their practices to offer Pilates classes.
 There are also opportunities are for cross-referrals with other practitioners.

 Arthritis and musculoskeletal conditions are a large national health priority area in Australia.
 There has been some controversy as to whether physios referring patients directly to medical specialists (e.g. orthopaedic surgeons) is a cost-saving measure or fragmenting care.

-Physiotherapists are now able to complete a course to become a credentialled diabetes educator, and there is also the possibility that they will be able to prescribe some medications, particularly those for pain and breathing.
+Physiotherapists are now able to complete a course to become a credentialled diabetes educator, and there is also the future possibility that they will be able to prescribe some medications, particularly those for pain and breathing, however, this may take a number of years to occur.
 It is also possible that critical care physiotherapists will be using techniques such as lung ultrasound in the future.

 Please go to our physiotherapy infographic page for more information about the pathways to becoming a physiotherapist.